AdaCore/spark2014/docs/ug/goals.rst

 because under this false hypothesis, everything can be proved.
 Similarly, a postcondition that is always true can be proved correct, but it certainly does not express anything interesting about the subprogram.
-Moy and Wallenburg [#moy:2010:erts2]_ detected cases of such irrelevant annotations in the code of Tokeneer project [#barnes:06:issse]_ which had been formally proved in SPARK.
+Moy and Wallenburg detected cases of such irrelevant annotations in the code of Tokeneer project which had been formally proved in SPARK.

-.. [#moy:2010:erts2] Yannick Moy and Angela Wallenburg, *Tokeneer: beyond formal program verification*, presented at Embedded Real Time Software and Systems, May 2010, Toulouse, France, http://www.open-do.org/wp-content/uploads/2010/04/ERTS2010_final.pdf

-.. [#barnes:06:issse] Janet Barnes, Rod Chapman, Randy Johnson, James Widmaier, David Cooper and Bill Everett, *Engineering the Tokeneer enclave protection software*, in Proceedings of the 1st IEEE International Symposium on Secure Software Engineering, March 2006, http://www.altran-praxis.com/downloads/SPARK/technicalReferences/issse2006tokeneer.pdf

 GNATprove could detect such undesirable annotations and issue a warning to the programmer.
 In practice, detecting an inconsistent precondition